-Homeschool History Adventures! is the name of this program, which is for ages eight to 12.
+During these programs, which are for ages eight to 12, homeschoolers will unearth the treasure of our local history.
 Participants will examine artifacts from the museum's collection, explore the museum's main exhibit called "Becoming Johnson County," and put their brains and hands to work with interactive projects, games, and activities in the museum classroom.
 These monthly sessions serve as an engaging supplement to homeschool curriculums, and give students the opportunity to build both new friendships and a new appreciation for what came before us.

 To find these programs in the My JCPRD Activities catalog and online listings, browse first under youth and then under enrichment &special interests.
 In the printed catalog and when using the website’s advanced search, look for the keyword “enrichment.”